msdkool/IrdValidator/README.md

-# IrdValidator
+# IrdNumberValidator
-New Zealand IrdNumber Validator (Tax Number)
+.Net Library to validate New Zealand IrdNumber (Tax Number)

 ## How to use

-To use `IrdValidator` , add it by searching on Nuget manager or use the install command below
+To use `IrdNumberValidator` , add it by searching on Nuget manager or use the install command below

 ```
-Install-Package IrdValidator
+Install-Package IrdNumberValidator
 ```
 ## Usage